 All warranty service will be provided by our Factory Service Centers or by our authorized Customer Care® servicers during normal working hours.

-Should your appliance need service, during warranty period or beyond, call 800-GE-CARES (800-432-2737).
+Should your appliance need service, during warranty period or beyond, call 800.GE.CARES (800.432.2737).

-What Is Not Covered Warrantor is not responsible for consequential damages.
+What Is Not Covered

-· Service trips to your home to teach you how to use the product.
+- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance.